 UBER & LYFT.

 Both Uber and Lyft’s policy is that it is up to the discretion of the driver to allow your dog to ride.
-When you get matched with a driver, just send a quick message to ask if it is ok to bring your dog.
+When you get matched with a driver, just send a quick message to ask if it is okay to bring your dog.
 They do have the right to say no, so be prepared for possible cancellations and wait times.

 Be a kind rider by bringing a bag or blanket for your pup.

 Smell like a daisy.

-Stuff a dryer sheet in your luggage, especially where your pet’s items + food are being stored (even use a floral tea bag in a pinch) and you can even run it over your pet’s fur to remove static buildup and calm your pup.
+Stuff a dryer sheet in your luggage, especially where your pet’s items + food are being stored (even use a floral tea bag in a pinch).
+You can even run it over your pet’s fur to remove static buildup and calm your pup.

 Pack your common sense.